 Nice, quiet cenotes are a great experience – but you never know if it’s going to be a busy day or not.
 With Cenote Elvira, you DO know.
 You can rent out the entire cenote and grounds for your small group.

 Climb down the steps into the cave and enjoy a private exclusive cenote experience with just you and your family and friends.

 In addition to a beautiful, crystal clear cenote, the grounds offer grills, refrigerators, and picnic tables to make an entire day of your experience.
 You’ll likely meet the resident coati, who will be more than happy to go through your bags looking for snacks it can pilfer as well.

 Yax-Kin is a great choice for a full day of cenote relaxation.
-It’s less busy than many of the others on this list – on our last visit, our group were the only ones there for 2-3 hours in the morning.
+It’s less busy than many of the others on this list – on our last visit, our group was the only ones there for 2-3 hours in the morning.

 Despite this, Yax-Kin is still very well equipped.
 Lounges surround the beautiful open cenote, which has varying levels of depth, making it ideal for families.
-The facility also provides grill and picnic areas for use during the day.
+The facility also provides a grill and picnic areas for use during the day.
 And there are lots of harmless iguanas hanging around, ready for their photo op.

 Enjoy this post?
 Check out some of our other content about Mexico: